-Just for a snippet of my background: before university, my life evolved around chess.
+Just for a snippet of my background: before university, my life revolved around chess.
 I represented Wales playing in competitions all over the world.
 I even played in the chess equivalent of the Olympics called the Olympiad, and I was the youngest player ever to be selected (at that time!).
-For me, I didn’t see chess as a career, however I have never lost my passion for the game.
+For me, I didn’t see chess as a career, however, I have never lost my passion for the game.
 During my university course, (Digital Arts & Technology) I still related some projects to chess, including my final year project and dissertation.

-Quite often I’ve stared at my LinkedIn reading various articles about careers, dream jobs, starting a multi million pound business at age 20.
+Quite often I’ve stared at my LinkedIn reading various articles about careers, dream jobs, starting a multi-million-pound business at age 20.
 I won’t lie a part of me gets jealous.
-I read stories about circumstances where people just fall into their dream role, and I think “yeah right, as if that just happens”.
-Well the tables have turned, as I am now one of those stories!
-(Sadly not yet the multimillion pound business one! ;D)
+I read stories about circumstances where people just fall into their dream role, and I think “yeah right as if that just happens”.
+Well, the tables have turned, as I am now one of those stories!
+(Sadly not yet the multimillion-pound business one! ;D)

 Coming to the end of my degree I felt a bit lost.
 What job should I go into?
 What path do I take?
 Should I do a Graduate Scheme?… That’s when I heard about LinkedIn.

 To be honest, I was sceptical about LinkedIn as a student, but what’s the worst that could happen?!
 At first, I didn’t really get it, I connected with some peers, like the odd post, but I never used it to its full potential (I’m still learning now!).
 That was until 2 years ago when I commented on a LinkedIn post.
 Never did I realise that that post/comment would be the start of my career:

 After commenting on the above post, Dave sent me a message and I went for a meeting.
 He mentioned the reason for inviting me to the meeting was because he was interested in what I had made for my final year project (here is my other LinkedIn post that led to the invite of this meeting):